5/16/2025

 Chief Innovation Officer

 Yes.
 Thank you, Andres.
-And today I would say that for the last part of your question, our main focus is on individual lending right now.
-We still have ways to go to design product offering and to fine tune the sales process, the collection process and so forth.
-But our ambition is of course to go into SME lending.
-We have a big portion of our customers are in the SME business, they're small businesses.
-And we have, we think a lot of data to be able to create something there.
-But we have started with individuals.
-Today, I would say that still Monacoata represents the biggest chunk of disbursement, but end of balances of course, you see Multi-Quota beginning to be more relevant because they stay for more than a month.
-Our idea is to move more towards Multi-Quota, but we're doing it on a low and grow type of view.
-And therefore, we do believe that the balance by the end of the year is going to be mainly, the outstanding balances is going to be mainly Multi-Quota.
+And today, I would say that for the last part of your question, our main focus is on individual lending right now.
+We still have ways to go to a design product offering and to fine-tune the sales process, the collection process, and so forth.
+But our ambition is, of course, to go into SME lending.
+We have a big portion of our customers are in the SME business, they're small businesses, and we have, we think, a lot of data to be able to create something there. but we have started with individuals.
+Today, I would say that still monoquota represents the biggest chunk of disbursement, but end of balances, of course, you see multi-quota beginning to be more relevant because they stay for more than a month.
+Our idea is to move more towards multi-quota, but we're doing it on a low-and-grow type of view.
+And therefore, we do believe that the balance by the end of the year is going to be mainly, the outstanding balances is going to be mainly multi-quarter.

 speaker